Client Safeguards

 By All Accounts Logo

-Financial Plan has contracted with By All Accounts to aggregate held-away accounts together with our custodial accounts.
+We contract By All Accounts to aggregate held-away accounts together with our custodial accounts.
 This makes it possible for Financial Plan to view holdings and effectively trade on an account regardless of where it is held.
-For example, in addition to accounts that are held at our custodian TD Ameritrade institutional, we manage held-away accounts such as Fidelity and Vanguard 401k plans, TIAA insurance policies, Utah 529 plans, Vanguard fee-only annuities, TRS plans, and others.
-The ability to aggregate is of importance in regard to objectivity: at times we will advise a rollover from a 401k to a TD Ameritrade IRA, or a “reverse” rollover from a TD Ameritrade IRA to a 401k.
-When we manage all accounts, regardless of where they are held, rollovers cause no change to our revenue.
-This eliminates a conflict of interest.
+For example, in addition to accounts that are held at our custodian, Pershing, we manage held-away accounts such as Fidelity and Vanguard 401k plans, TIAA insurance policies, Utah 529 plans, Vanguard fee-only annuities, TRS plans, and others.
+The ability to aggregate is important in regard to objectivity and eliminates a conflict of interest.